sssyyy666/WatermarkingDeepNeuralNetworkswithMisclassifiedImagesinBenignModel/README.md

-# REFINE

-This is the official implementation of our paper [Watermarking Deep Neural Networks with Misclassified Images in Benign Model).
+This repository contains the official PyTorch implementation of the paper *"Watermarking Deep Neural Networks with Misclassified Images in Benign Models"*